ianaio/iana-simple-http/README.md

 ```

 ## Usage
-You can see the status using:
+You can see the status from new terminal window:
 ```sh
 curl http://localhost:3000
 ```